Eppo-exp/eppo-docs/docs/building-experiments/experiments/creating-experiments.md

 ![Fill experiment form](../../../static/img/building-experiments/fill-create-experiment-form.png)

 Give your experiment a name, start and end date.
+You can also choose to set an analysis period that is different from your assignment period.
+This is useful if you want to analyze the impact of an experiment on long-term metrics.

 3. Navigate to the **Set Up** tab and click the **Configure the Experiment** button